 JavaFX Scene Builder User Guide

-8 Inspector Panel
+8 Defining Properties in the Inspector Panel

 The Properties, Layout, and Code sections give you access to properties for the selected UI element.
-Each displayed property name shown in the panels is a representation of the corresponding given property name in the Java FX API.
+Each displayed property name shown in the sections is a representation of the corresponding given property name in the JavaFX API.
 For example, minWidth property in the JavaFX API is displayed in the Inspector panel as Min Width.
 When you hover over the property name, a tooltip displays the corresponding JavaFX API name for the property and its description.

 When multiple elements of the same type (for example, two button elements) are selected in the Content panel or the Hierarchy panel, and if any of the properties have a different value, the minus sign (-) is displayed in the text field for that property.
 If a new value is entered, then the new value is set for all the selected elements.

-Figure 8-2 Properties Panel
+Figure 8-3 Properties Section of the Inspector Panel

-Description of "Figure 8-2 Properties Panel"
+Description of "Figure 8-3 Properties Section of the Inspector Panel"

 ToggleGroup id for each toggle control that you want to add to a toggle group.

 You can go from one property to another by pressing the Tab key.
-A new value for a property is saved when you press Enter or when you move to another property.
+A new value for a property is saved when you press Enter or when you move to another property field.
 You can manipulate the look of the selected UI element by directly changing the value of the properties that are available and editable.
-For example, you can define the effects of a selected tree view element by clicking the down arrow button to open the Effect list view and the + button to display the menu of available effects, as shown in Figure 8-3.
+For example, you can define the effects of a selected tree view element by clicking the down arrow button to open the Effects list view and the + button to display the menu of available effects, as shown in Figure 8-4.
 From the list of effects available, you can select one or more effects to apply to the selected UI element.
 To determine the order in which the effects are applied, click the up or down buttons.
 The effects are applied in chronological order from the top of the list to the bottom.

-Figure 8-3 Effects Menu in the Properties Section of the Inspector Panel
+Figure 8-4 Effects Menu in the Properties Section of the Inspector Panel

-Description of "Figure 8-3 Effects Menu in the Properties Section of the Inspector Panel"
+Description of "Figure 8-4 Effects Menu in the Properties Section of the Inspector Panel"

-The AnchorPane Constraints section, shown in Figure 8-4, only appears when the container of the selected element is an Anchor Pane.
-In that section, you can use either the diagram or the text fields to manage the Anchor Pane anchors.
+The AnchorPane Constraints subsection only appears when a selected element has an AnchorPane as its most immediate container.
+For example, in Figure 8-5, the selected HBox element's container is an AnchorPane.
+You can use either the diagram or the text fields in the AnchorPane Constraint subsection to manage the anchor pane's anchors.
 The anchors help you manage the behavior of the selected UI element when you resize the window.
 You can click the anchor lines to specify whether the object's size changes as the application's window is adjusted.
-The lines change from dashed lines to solid lines when you click them.
+The lines change from dashed lines to solid red lines when you click them.
 You can also specify the numerical values in the fields below the diagram.
 A grayed out numerical value means the anchor is disabled.

-Figure 8-4 Layout Panel
+Figure 8-5 Layout Section of the Inspector Panel

-Description of "Figure 8-4 Layout Panel"
+Description of "Figure 8-5 Layout Section of the Inspector Panel"

 The Controller Class text field is only visible when the root container is selected in the Hierarchy panel.

 javafx.event.Event class and should return void.
-For example, Figure 8-6 shows that when the OnAction event occurs on the button, the
+For example, Figure 8-7 shows that when the OnAction event occurs on the button, the

 newIssueFired() controller method is executed.
 If you choose View from the Menu bar and then Show Sample Controller Skeleton, a skeleton sample source file that gives an example of what the method should look like in your controller source code.

-Figure 8-6 Code Panel
+Figure 8-7 Code Section of the Inspector Panel

-Description of "Figure 8-6 Code Panel"
+Description of "Figure 8-7 Code Section of the Inspector Panel"